rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 One can see that since stochastic trajectories are a strict generalization of determinic ones (vanishing diffusion term), the method for log-density estimation for any stochastic trajectory is a strict generalization of all the other ones.

 ## How to Control Log-Density?

-### Understanding the Connection Between Log-Density and Image Detail

-Our findings show that log-density in image models correlates strongly with the amount of detail in the image.
-Higher likelihood samples tend to exhibit fewer details, often appearing smooth or even cartoon-like.
-Conversely, lower likelihood samples are richer in detail, capturing complex textures and structures.

 An interesting observation <d-cite key="song2021scorebased"></d-cite> is that simply rescaling the latent code (e.g., scaling the noise at the start of the sampling process) changes the amount of detail in the generated image.
 In <d-cite key="karczewski2025devildetailsdensityguidance"></d-cite>, we provide a theoretical explanation for this phenomenon using a concept we call Score Alignment, which directly ties the scaling of the latent code to changes in log-density.